cometchat-pro-tutorials/react-anonymous-group-chat/README.md

 # React Anonymous Chat

-In this [demo app](https://react-anonymous-chat.netlify.com), we're going to build a realtime group chat using [React.js](https://reactjs.org/) and [CometChat](https://cometchat.com) that lets users chat without revealing their identities.4
+In this demo app, we're going to build a realtime group chat using [React.js](https://reactjs.org/) and [CometChat](https://cometchat.com) that lets users chat without revealing their identities.

 ### Screenshots